 In collaboration with organizations such as the International Fund for Animal Welfare (IFAW), the Museum will offer STEM-based teacher training programs with an emphasis on natural history.
-STEM (science, technology, engineering and math) is currently the major educational initiative across the country.
-The Museum will offer workshops for PDP (Professional Development Points) to Massachusetts teachers.
+STEM education (science, technology, engineering and math) is currently the major educational initiative across the country.
+The Museum will offer STEM education workshops for PDP (Professional Development Points) to Massachusetts teachers.

 For example, the following is a Sample Standard

 Life Science: How organisms meet their basic needs in their environment

 •Explain how some plants and animals in their locale might meet their basic needs.

 •Make reasoned predictions about how changes in the environment might effect the living things that depend on it.

 The Museum is uniquely positioned to work on curriculum and lesson plans to incorporate the standard.